Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell

-In this work, we have investigated the defect chemistry of \ce{Ba2In2O5} by means of Density Functional Theory, with particular focus on vacancies, oxygen interstitials, Frenkel pairs, and substitutional Cr doping.
+In this work, we have investigated the defect chemistry of \ce{Ba2In2O5} using density functional theory (DFT), with particular focus on vacancies, oxygen interstitials, and Frenkel pairs.
 Our results suggest that the intrinsic defects landscape is governed by oxygen vacancies and interstitials, whereas Ba and In vacancies present high formation energies and are therefore unlikely to contribute significantly to the defect thermodynamics.
 Among the oxygen interstitials, we observe the formation of dumbbell structures that remain neutral across the band gap.
 This behavior has been previously observed for oxygen interstitials in \ce{ZnO} and \ce{In2O3}.
-Other configurations, such as $O_i(04)$, are charge carriers and become increasingly favorable under $n$-type conditions.
-At high oxygen partial pressures, $O_i(04)$ dominates the defect population, suggesting that this interstitial plays a central role in the compensation mechanisms in BIO, in contrast to many other oxides where cationic vacancies usually provide charge compensation.
-Furthermore, we find that chromium preferentially substitutes at the tetrahedral indium site and behaves as a donor.
-However, the negative formation energies observed under all chemical potential conditions point to the formation of a secondary phase, most likely tetragonal Cr-doped BIO.
-On this note, future work should extend this analysis to the high-temperature tetragonal phase of BIO, enabling a direct comparison of Cr doping in both the orthorhombic and tetragonal structures.
-Additionally, diffusion studies of oxygen interstitials and vacancies would provide deeper insights into migration barriers and diffusivities for better comparison with experimental studies.
-Such investigations will help to give a more complete picture of the defect chemistry of BIO and its potential for defect and doping engineering in real-world applications.
+Other configurations, such as O$_i$(str), are charge carriers and become increasingly favorable under $n$-type conditions.
+At high oxygen partial pressures, O$_i$(str) and V$_{\ce{O}}$ dominate the defect population, suggesting that this interstitial plays a central role in the compensation mechanisms in BIO, in contrast to many other oxides where cationic vacancies usually provide charge compensation.
+Additionally, diffusion studies of oxygen interstitials and vacancies would provide deeper insights into migration barriers and diffusivities, allowing for a better comparison with experimental studies.
+Such investigations will help to give a more comprehensive picture of the defect chemistry of BIO and its potential for defect and doping engineering in real-world applications.